MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

-# Working with git and GitHub
+# Working with Git and GitHub

 ## What is git?
-Why does it have a Hub?
+Why does it have a hub?

 Have you ever thought about programming on a team?
 How will you all work on the same code without messing each other up?
 How will you keep the same code updated amongst everyone on the team?